-A member may withdraw a motion which he/she has moved, with the consent of both the meeting and the seconder, which will be signified without discussion.
+A member may withdraw a motion which they have moved, with the consent of both the meeting and the seconder, which will be signified without discussion.
 No member may speak on the motion after the mover has asked permission to withdraw it unless permission is refused.